YunoHost-Apps/ghost_ynh/README.md

 ### Installing the Ghost app

  0. Note - When making the install public, your ghost domain link must be accessed WHILE NOT signed into your yunohost session.
-It is recommended to use a incognito mode to sign in.
+It is recommended to use a incognito mode to sign into your ghost admin account.
+If you make your install public, and try to login your ghost admin account while signed into your yunohost session, you will get a an authorized header error.
 The reason for this is because ghost has a feature that allows for a subscription based access for content.
 This means ghost allows for the admin user to setup other users (either other staff or paid/unpaid subscribers) to have the abilility to login outside of yunohost.

  1. **App can be installed by YunoHost admin interface or by the following command:**